How to Clean Up Mold After a Flood

 If you’re dealing with a flooded home and experience any symptoms, talk to your doctor about treatment options.

 Here are a few tips for cleaning up mold after a flood, according to the Federal Emergency Management Agency:

-• Open your home to fresh air.
+1. Open your home to fresh air.
 Do this only if humidity is lower than indoors.
 Use fans and dehumidifiers to dry excess moisture.
 Leave as many windows and doors open as possible to let fresh air flow in.
 Make sure the attic gets airflow, too.

 2. Remove all wet items.
 This includes furniture, toys and bedding.
 Discard soaked carpeting, insulation, wallboard and ceiling tiles.
 Be sure to throw away anything that didn’t dry completely or can’t be salvaged.
-If you’re in doubt, throw it out!
+If you’re in doubt, throw it out.

-• Clean up standing water and surfaces.
+3. Clean up standing water and surfaces.
 Use a wet/dry vac to clean up standing water and clean hard surfaces with a 10% bleach solution.
 Do not mix bleach and ammonia while cleaning to avoid toxic vapors.
 If you see any mold, remove it with clean water and detergent.
 Dry it immediately.

 5. Let the water dry.
 Allow your home to dry for two to three days before beginning to rebuild or replace items.